Amsterdam/GOB-Message/README.md

 ## Endpoints

 ### /hr
 This first endpoint will receive HR signal messages.
 The first (currently implemented) version just echos the incoming request data back to the client.

 # Environment variables
-Example environment variables are set in .env.example.
-Create your own .env based on this example file:
+Example environment variables are set in `.env.example`.
+Create your own `.env` based on this example file:

 ```bash
 cp .env.example .env